 Diversify the respondents as much as your resources and time allow: by the stakeholder role, by area of expertise, by position level, etc. – especially if it is the first time you perform materiality assessment.
 That would help to get the strategy priorities straight.
 Whether you’re going for a matrix or for a bar, include sustainability experts in the materiality assessment.
 Then move to the most influential stakeholders.
 There are plenty of tools to use: meetings, surveys, dialogues, screening studies, and desk research.
 Make sure the tool you choose is appropriate for the scale of the action and depth you are aiming at.

 Set up the evaluation ranges – how do you define different levels of importance?
 Try to quantify the importance to make it measurable and clear for assessments.

 6. Be consistent

-Keep to the same list of the topics when talking to different stakeholders and assessing different impact.
+Keep to the same list of topics when talking to different stakeholders and assessing different impacts.
 Ideally, have the same names and definitions to present.
-If the tools allow that, use the same evaluation methods to measure importance, or at lease the same end points.
+If the tools allow that, use the same evaluation methods to measure importance, or at least the same endpoints.